 Here are 10 favourites dishes my children love getting involved with:

-- Pizzas – my kids help rolling out the dough.
+- Pizzas – my kids help to roll out the dough.
 Then I put out toppings and they come up with their own combinations.
 This works also brilliantly for playdates, birthday parties or casual dinners with friends.